-BIND 9.9.10 44

-path\name

-port\list

-A list of an ip\port or a port range.
+A quoted string which will be used as a pathname, such as zones/master/my.test.domain. path name A list of an ip\port or a port range.
 A port range is specified in the form of range followed by two ip\ports, port\low and port\high, which represents port numbers from port\low through port\high, inclusive. port\low must not be larger than port\high.
-For example, range 1024 65535 represents ports from 1024 through 65535.
+For example, range port\list 1024 65535 represents ports from 1024 through 65535.
 In either case an asterisk ('\') character is not allowed as a valid ip\port.

-A 64-bit unsigned integer, or the keywords unlimited or default.

-Integers may take values 0 <= value <=

-18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
+A 64-bit unsigned integer, or the keywords unlimited or Integers may take values 0 <= value <= 18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
 In most cases, setting a value to 0 does not literally mean zero; it means "undefined" or "as big as possible", depending on the context.
-See the explanations of particular parameters that use size\spec for details on how they interpret its use.

-Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 1024\1024, and 1024\1024\1024 respectively.

-unlimited generally means "as big as possible", though in certain contexts, (including max-cache-size), it may mean the largest possible 32-bit unsigned integer (0xffffffff); this distinction can be important when dealing with larger quantities. unlimited is usually the best way to safely set a very large number.

-default uses the limit that was in force when the server was started.

-Either yes or no. The words true and false are also accepted, as are the numbers 1 and 0.

-One of yes, no, notify, notify-passive, refresh or passive.
-When used in a zone, notify-passive, refresh, and passive are restricted to slave and stub zones.
+See the explanations of particular parameters that use size spec for details on how they interpret its use.
+Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g size\spec for gigabytes, which scale by 1024, 1024\1024, and 1024\1024\1024 respectively. unlimited generally means "as big as possible", though in certain contexts, (including max-cache-size), it may mean the largest possible 32-bit unsigned integer (0xfffffff); this distinction can be important when dealing with larger quantities. unlimited is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started.
+Either yes or no. The words true and false are also accepted, as are the numbers 1 and 0. yes\or\no One of yes, no, notify, notify-passive, refresh or passive.
+When used in a zone, notify-passive, dialup\option refresh, and passive are restricted to slave and stub

-size\spec

-yes\or\no

-dialup\option